Skip to main content

 Feedback.

-Feedback and suggestions can be provided directly to the lead author Dan Baker via email at dan.baker@colostate.edu, or through the Engineering Statics Google Group.
-We would also appreciate knowing if you are using the book for teaching purposes.
+Feedback and suggestions can be provided directly to the lead author Dan Baker via email at dan.baker@colostate.edu, by clicking the feedback button in the html footer.
+When reporting errors, please include a bit of the surrounding text to help locate the problem area in the source.
+The Engineering Statics Google Group is a good place to ask the authors and users questions about the book.
+Please join the group and say “Hi” if you are using the book for teaching purposes.

 Access.